 The drive to Samaipata is beautiful and just as interesting as arriving at your destination itself.
-As you leave the city, you’ll pass through El Torno.
+As you leave the city, you’ll pass through La Guardia and El Torno.
 If you’re not in a hurry, it’s a great place to stop and buy some fruit from one of the many vendors that line up along the road.
 Or buy an ice cream cone and enjoy a lazy hour at the central plaza (just to the right of the road) while you people-watch for a while.

 Further on you’ll pass by several restaurants where you can enjoy a hearty meal of duck or any other grilled meat, wonderful side dishes and salads, and some great Bolivian beer as you enjoy lunch outdoors.